robertvanhaecke/Munchkin-Short-Rules/RULES.md

 ## Items
 - Items are not equipped when turned sideways on the table.
 You can only equip when not in combat.
-- You can only carry one type of item (headgear, armor etc.)
+- You can only carry one type of item (headgear, armor etc.), except for two 1-hand items.
+- You can use the cheat card to carry an item that you can't carry.
+(A second headgear, a second armor, ...)
 - Selling items for 1000 Gold gets you a level.
-- You can only carry one Big item.
 - You may not trade items from your hand - only from the table.
 Traded items must go on the table, too.

 ## Traps